 Trampoline parks and indoor centres have been springing up across the UK over the past few years.
 These commercially run centres have a high rate of incidents and injuries occurring on their premises.
 The following guidance has been developed to support members who are looking to participate in these activities with their young people.

-Within Scouting this activity would fall within rule 9.77 - other activities.
+Within Scouting this activity would fall within rule 9.1 - All activities.

 When planning to use a trampoline park, consider the following to make sure that your group get the most from their session:

 - Does the facility adhere to the latest safety standards?
 Not only for trampoline equipment, but also for the building and general facilities (the facility should be able to provide evidence of this, certificates, notification of conformity etc).

 - Does the park generally look clean and well maintained?